 Teaching and assessment at Leeds are based on best educational practice and we encourage early exposure to clinical settings and patient contact, which aids in the development of core consultation and practical skills.

-We're the only medical school in the world with five ASPIRE-to-Excellence Awards, which recognise the quality of assessment, student engagement and social responsibility on our outstanding MBChB course and we're top 10 in the UK for our research power.
+At Leeds, our medical school has six ASPIRE-to-Excellence Awards which recognise the quality of assessment, student engagement and social responsibility on our outstanding MBChB course and we're top 10 in the UK for our research power.

 Our teaching and learning methods include: